PavlyukVadim/criticaster.io/src/pages/posts/asynchronous-js/promises/index.md

 console.log(promise)
 ```

-### Cancable Promise
+### Cancellable Promise

-Promises don't have such a feature from the standard implementation.
-And there are some reason's.
-One of them that such feature can be source a additional issues and dissapointeds.
+Promises don't have such a feature under hood.
+And there are some reasons.
+One of them that such feature can be a source of additional issues and misunderstandings.

-Why it could be a bad idea to cancale a promise?
-When some consumer of promise calls a cancale method, it affect another consumer's (breaks external immutability) that can be considered as 'action at a distance' anti-pattern.
+Why it could be a bad idea to cancel a promise?
+When some consumer of promise calls a cancel method, it affects another consumer's (breaks external immutability) that can be considered as 'action at a distance' anti-pattern.

-The dissapointet is in fact that when you cancel some instance of Promise, actually you cancel a calling of relative handlers, but the action that produce that promise can't be cancaled (like fetching in browser env, or reading a file from fs in node env).
+The misunderstanding is in fact that when you cancel some instance of Promise, actually you cancel a calling of relative handlers, but the action that produces that promise can't be canceled (like fetching in browser env or reading a file from fs in node env).

-Otherwise of that it can be useful in very rarely cases, and some of libreries give such a feature.
+However, it can be useful in very rare cases, and some of the libraries (like bluebird.js) give such a feature.

-Let's try to impletent cancable Promise based on a plain built-in Promise:
+Let's try to implement cancellable Promise based on a plain built-in Promise:

 ```js
 class Cancelable extends Promise {